What is the DevOps approach?

 SRE and DevOps

-Site reliability engineering (SRE), sometimes called software reliability engineering, is a practice adopted at many organizations alongside DevOps and can complement and benefit DevOps teams.
+Software reliability engineering (SRE), also called site reliability engineering, is a practice that is being adopted at many organizations alongside DevOps, and can complement and benefit DevOps teams.

 The SRE approach is to apply software engineering ideas to operations topics.
 Instead of treating operations as an ongoing maintenance effort, software reliability engineers build systems that make software services more reliable and easier to operate.